jikkujose/xp/README.markdown

 ## xp

-Ruby gem that adds 4 new methods to String class that enables easy scraping of HTML/XML documents.
+Ruby gem that adds some methods to String class for intuitive HTML/XML scraping.

 ### Installation